LinkedInLearning/desarrollo-test-driven-ia-3982613/README.md

 # Desarrollo Test Driven con Inteligencia Artificial
 This is the repository for the LinkedIn Learning course `Desarrollo Test Driven con Inteligencia Artificial`.
-The full course is available from [(https://www.linkedin.com/learning/desarrollo-test-driven-con-inteligencia-artificial/)].
+The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Desarrollo Test Driven con Inteligencia Artificial][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions